hermeznetwork/docs/docs/developers/sdk.md

 ```

 The returned fees are the suggested fees for different transactions:
-- existingAccount : Make a transfer to an existing account.
+- existingAccount : Make a transfer to an existing account
-- createAccount   : Make a transfer to an non-existent account, and create a regular account
+- createAccount   : Make a transfer to a non-existent account, and create a regular account
 - createAccountInternal : Make a transfer to an non-existent account and create internal account

 The fee amounts are given in USD.
 However, fees are payed in the token of the transaction.
 So, we need to do a conversion.